Greenhouse Gas Emissions

 According to the most recent National Inventory Report released by Environment and Climate Change Canada, our GHG emissions come from three main economic sectors:

-Transportation (44%): This is the biggest source of greenhouse gas emissions in Prince Edward Island.
-Most of our transportation emissions come from cars and trucks.
-Off-road vehicles, like tractors, boats, ATVs, and snowmobiles, also contribute.
+- Transportation is the biggest source of greenhouse gas emissions in Prince Edward Island.

-The remaining emissions come from the waste (6%) and industry (7%) sectors.
+PEI's remaining emissions come from the manufacturing (11%) and waste (6%) sectors.

 Does PEI have a GHG emissions reduction target?